-Michael Edwards established himself as one of the best sporting directors in world football at Liverpool, meaning news of his appointment at Manchester United will hit the Reds hard.
+Michael Edwards established himself as one of the best sporting directors in world football at Liverpool, with several jaw-droppingly good deals taking place under his watch at Anfield.

 We’ve taken a look at 10 of his best pieces of transfer business since becoming sporting director in November 2016.

 Despite suffering relegation to the Championship with Hull City in 2016-17, Robertson did enough to impress the bosses at Liverpool.

 In a summer that saw Chelsea sign Alvaro Morata for £60million, the Scotland international was snapped up by the Reds for a measly £8million.